Recognizing teen depression

 - Problems making decisions

-Notice changes in your teen’s behavior that could be a sign of depression.
+Changes in your teen's behavior may also be a sign of depression.
 They could be having problems at home or school.

 - Drop in school grades, attendance, not doing homework